AminsCode/Udacity_DeepReinforcementLearning/Project1_Navigation/README.md

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

-A full instruction can be found on the Udacity GitHub
+A full instruction can be found at the [Udacity GitHub](https://github.com/udacity/deep-reinforcement-learning)

 ### How to install the requirements

 - You first need to configure a Python 3.6 / PyTorch 0.4.0 environment with the needed requirements as described in the[ Udacity repository](https://github.com/udacity/deep-reinforcement-learning#dependencies)